 It is with great pleasure and gratitude that we announce to you the acquisition of a firm in Santa Monica, Nadadur Vardhan Inc. This accounting firm has a legacy – a practice since 1984 by an intelligent and creative Tax Attorney, Mr. Nadadur Vardhan, who has grown this firm in much the same niche as we already serve- Indo-US mix of clients.
 They have a set of clients who have been loyal to them for over several decades.

 What this means to you: is that we now have a full fledged office at 2316 Hills Street, Santa Monica (CA), with a team that now offers our entire range of services, from bookkeeping to financial statement audits.
-Most importantly, having an office and a team in the US allows us to fulfill your needs in real time.
+Most importantly,.

 The Coronavirus has infected our life in many ways.
 There’s the lack of physical freedom and for those of us less fortunate, anxiety surrounding our daily income.
 Everyone is thinking about the financial impact, and we wanted to break down a few things that you need to act on, and what you can ignore for the moment.